-In this research, nickel doped Iron oxide (Fe $2$ O $3$:Ni) thin films were deposited onto glass substrates by using chemical spray pyrolysis (CSP) technique.
-The deposited films thickness was found to be about 350±30 nm.
-The films were annealed at two different temperatures (450 and 500°C).
-The XRD results indicate that the structure of the three prepared thin films was polycrystalline in nature and has a hexagonal phase with preferred orientation along (104) plane.
+In this research, nickel doped Iron oxide ( $Fe_2O_3:Ni$ ) thin films were deposited onto glass substrates by using chemical spray pyrolysis (CSP) technique.
+The deposited films thickness was found to be about $350\pm30$ nm.
+The films were annealed at two different temperatures ( $450 \circ C$ and $500\circ C$ ).
+The X-ray Diffraction spectra (XRD) results indicate that the structure of the three prepared thin films was polycrystalline in nature and has a hexagonal phase with preferred orientation along (104) plane.
 Temperature annealing effects on the optical properties of the deposited films was studied.
-It was found that, the optical parameters, such as the refractive index (n), the real (ε_1) and imaginary (ε_2) parts of dielectric constant which related to n, Urbach energy and the energy gap depended all on the annealing temperature.
-The results showed that there was a reduction in the optical absorbance as well as the dielectric constants and the dispersion parameters decreased with increasing the annealing temperature while the determined Urbach energy was increased and the optical energy gap decreased from 2.74 to 2.67 eV with increasing the annealing temperature , on account of there is an inverse relation between Urbach energy and energy gap.
+It was found that, the optical parameters, such as the refractive index (n), the real ( $\varepsilon_1$ ) and imaginary ( $\varepsilon_2$ ) parts of dielectric constant which related to n, Urbach energy and the energy gap; all depend on the annealing temperature.
+The results show that there was a reduction in the optical absorbance as well as the dielectric constants.
+The dispersion parameters decreased with the increasing annealing temperature while the determined Urbach energy was increased.
+The optical energy gap decreased from 2.74 to 2.67 eV with the increasing annealing temperature, on the account that there is an inverse relation between Urbach energy and energy gap.

-Keywords:

-Fe2O3:Ni, Structural properties; Optical properties; Dispersion parameters; Urbach energy; Chemical Spray Pyrolysis
+Keywords: Fe2O3:Ni, Structural Properties, Optical Properties, Dispersion Parameters, Urbach Energy, Chemical Spray Pyrolysis.

-1.Introduction
+1. INTRODUCTION

-Hematite (α -Fe2O3) is a material with a band gap of about 2-2.2eV, this band gap allows absorption ~40% of solar energy via its visible area.
-Due to this factor Fe2O3 is considered to be a promising material for this application.
-Fe2O3 also is low in cost due to abundance in the nature and it is also behave as corrosion-resistant in acidic and alkaline media [1].
+Hematite ( $\alpha$ -Fe2O3) is a material with a band gap of about 2-2.2eV allowing the absorption of ~40% solar energy via its visible area.
+Due to this factor, Fe2O3 is considered as a promising material for solar energy application.
+Fe2O3 is low cost due to its abundance in nature and it also behave as corrosion-resistant in acidic and alkaline media [1].
 This metal oxide has found its way for many other applications according to its dielectric properties and its breakthrough having at once high thermopower [2-7].

-However, some major efforts have been done in the fabrication of a Fe2O3 photoanode as well as electrocatalyst, such as low electrical conductivity of the material itself and necessity of less than 5 nm particle synthesis, to prevent electron-hole recombination related to the extremely short diffusion distance of holes, among others [8].
-By impurity doping, its resistivity can be lowered and considerations of the diffusion length of minority carriers have indicated that p-type Fe2O3 could be a better photoanode [9].
-Many researchers have been using different techniques for depositing Fe2O3 such as; colloidal chemistry method [10], solgel [11], usual ceramic technique [12], spray pyrolytic method [13-14], spin coating solution deposition [15], sputtering [16], pulsed laser deposition [17], and molecular beam epitaxy [18] different physical parameters have been studied for this metal oxide material such as the optical and structural parameters.
+However, some major efforts have been done in the fabrication of a $Fe_2O_3$ photoanode as well as electrocatalyst, such as low electrical conductivity of the material itself and the necessity of having less than 5 nm particle synthesis as to prevent electron-hole recombination related to the extremely short diffusion distance of holes, among others [8].
+By impurity doping, its resistivity can be lowered and considerations of the diffusion length of minority carriers have indicated that p-type $Fe_2O_3$ could be a better photoanode [9].
+Many researchers have been using different techniques for depositing $Fe_2O_3$ such as; colloidal chemistry method [10], sol-gel [11], usual ceramic technique [12], spray pyrolytic method [13-14], spin coating solution deposition